Bobby E. Denton

 Bobby E. Denton is a former Democratic member of the Alabama Senate, who represented the 1st District since 1978, and was the Dean of the Senate, an honorary title.
 He has a Bachelor of Arts from the University of Alabama and is a previous Director of Development at Northwest Shoals Community College in Muscle Shoals.

 Denton retired from the State Senate in 2010.

-He is unrelated to former Alabama U.S. Senator Jeremiah Denton, a Republican.
+He is not related to former Alabama U.S. Senator Jeremiah Denton, a Republican.

 Background

 Denton was born during the Great Depression to sharecroppers and had no electricity as a child.
 He was first elected in 1976 to the Colbert County Commission and then won the first of his nine Senate elections in 1978.

 Career

 He served in the Alabama Senate for 32 years, winning nine Senate elections.
 In 2002 he became Dean of the Senate, an honorary title given to the most senior member of the Senate.
 According to Senate historian Jon Morgan, Denton served longer continuously than any other senator in Alabama history.